MithrilJS/mithril-query/README.md

 Event triggering
 ----------------

-It is also possible to trigger element events like `onfocus` and `onclick` and event to set values on input fields.
+It is also possible to trigger element events like `onfocus` and `onclick` and set values on `<input>`-fields.
 This allows you to write "integration tests" that run also on serverside.

 ```javascript
 var el = [